Why Enroll in Kinesiology at MSU?

 University Application Form and Fee

-The first step to applying to Michigan State University and your desired graduate program is to complete the University's Graduate School application (with payment).
-For applicants seeking admissions to the Kinesiology Ph.D.
-Program at MSU, you must apply online through the Graduate School.
+The first step to applying to Michigan State University and your desired graduate program is to complete the University’s Graduate School application (with payment).
+For applicants seeking admissions to the Kinesiology Ph.D. program at MSU, you must apply online through the Graduate School.
 The MSU program code number for the Ph.D. program in Kinesiology is 2284.
-The application fee (payable in U.S. dollars) is $50 for both domestic and international applicants.
-Applicants must pay the application fee or request a fee waiver, by the application deadline, in order to be considered for admission and funding.
-The MSU Office of Admissions website also includes considerable information about related issues at the university.
+The application fee (payable in U.S. dollars) must be paid for applicants to be considered.
+The MSU Office of Admissions website also includes considerable information about related issues at the university, including possible application fee waivers.

 Note: On the University Application, place the following statement into the Personal Statement and Academic Statement boxes.
 “Please see my statement in the Graduate Education Application Portal”